johannesbehr/scumm/README.md

 - Only works with MonkeyIsland1 CD-Version
 - Only available engine is the SCUMM-Engine
 - No sound
+- No animated cursor
-- No input except the START-Key (sending ESC)
+- No load/save function
 ...

 But it proofs that SCUMM can run on the ESP32!